 The woman gave an imperceptible shrug as she continued to wrestle with the wheel.

 Rob checked his line and removed a tangle to ensure that it was clear and would not hinder his movement.
-Looking down through the hatch to assess the lay of the land, he descended into the cabin shocked at the huge volume of water slopping around inside.
-He noticed innumerable items sloshing about on the surface and an instinctive warning flashed through his mind.
+Looking down through the hatch, he descended into the cabin, shocked at the huge volume of water slopping around inside with innumerable items sloshed about on the surface.
 Oh, my word!
-Steady, Rob, there’s likely to be an equal amount of stuff on the floor capable of catching me out.
+Careful, Rob, there’s likely to be an equal amount of stuff on the floor as well!

-He gingerly stepped down into the half-light to find himself waist-deep in the freezing water.
-Immediately aware that his left foot had settled on some indeterminable and movable object, he carefully kicked it away.
-As his eyes adjusted to the gloom, Rob realised just how spacious and glorious this yacht had once been before cursing himself yet again.
+He gingerly stepped down into the half-light and the waist-deep, freezing water.
+Immediately aware that his left foot had settled on some indeterminable and movable object, he carefully flicked it away.
+As his eyes adjusted to the gloom, Rob realised just how spacious and glorious this yacht had once been.
 Blast, why didn’t I ask where the woman is?
-I hope that she was left well above water level.
+I hope that she was left well above water level!

-With one hand stretched out to brace himself against whatever solid and firm surface he could find, Rob started to wade through the cabin, sliding his feet along the floor so that he would not step on anything else.
+Using one hand as a brace against whatever solid surface he could find, Rob started to wade through the cabin, sliding his feet along the floor so that he would not step on anything else.
 He headed towards the bow and the berths where any injured person would presumably be lying, all the while keeping his line free of the many objects that threatened to ensnare it.
-The first door he came to was the “head,” barely discernible as such because the toilet was completely submersed.
-When he opened the opposite door a cascade of items from the yacht’s store hurtled out all over him, adding to the general chaos.
-“Dammit!” he yelled in surprise and annoyance, recoiling backwards.
+The first door he came to was the ‘head’, barely discernible as the toilet was submersed.
+When he opened the opposite door a cascade of items from the yacht’s store fell out, adding to the general chaos.
+“Damn it!” he yelled in surprise, recoiling backwards.

-Taking a deep breath after that shock, Rob edged his way forward once again, aware that he had been below decks for a few minutes already, which for those waiting for him on Liberation would have felt far longer.
+Taking a deep breath after that shock, Rob edged his way forward once again.
 He suppressed the urge to hurry, as with speed came danger in such an environment.
-As he moved ahead, yet another gush of water came flooding through the hatch.
-A glimpse through the small portholes revealed just how close they were to sinking.
-Heart pounding, he pressed on, determined not to panic but desperately aware that he had very little time.
+When yet another gush of water came flooding through the hatch, he glanced through the portholes and saw just how close they were to sinking.
+Heart pounding, he pressed on, determined not to panic, but desperately aware that he had very little time.

-“Stop whingeing and be grateful for a helping hand!”
-It was Freddie beaming down at Rob from the roof of the cabin.
-While Rob had been below decks, Freddie had climbed across on the line that Rob had secured earlier and now had the woman in his strong arms.
+“Stop whingeing and be glad of a helping hand!”
+Freddie beamed down at Rob from the cabin roof.
+While Rob had been below decks, Freddie had crossed on the line Rob had secured earlier and now had the woman in his strong arms.
 “Let’s go!
-Here’s a harness—get it on, then go wait at the line.
+Here’s a harness, get it on, then go wait at the line.
 The girl may require help.
 I will take the helm until she and you are safely across, then I’ll join you.”

-“Come on, young man,” Freddie said to him, draping an arm around Rob’s shoulders to guide him inside.
-“We need to see to those injuries of yours.
+“Come on, young man,” Freddie said, draping an arm around Rob’s shoulders to guide him inside.
+“We need to see to your hands.
 Richard’s not best pleased with you, although he is mightily impressed, as we all are.
-We were warned of your daring deeds but probably did not really expect to witness any quite so soon, let alone be trumped by you!”
+We were warned of your daring deeds, but did not expect to witness any quite so soon!”

 After only a short respite, Guy approached Rob who sat, collapsed on a sofa.
 “Rob, the Captain wants a word.
 He’s on the bridge.”

-“Oh, a fair amount I hope!” came the reply, coupled with a grin.
+“Oh, a fair amount I expect!” came the grinning reply.
 “We all had a real jolt seeing you jump between boats.
 That said, Captain is usually pretty cool when it comes to ticking people off when they’ve used initiative.
-For what it’s worth, that was mighty impressive action back there.
-I won’t say that we were stumped about what to do, but your action got us moving somewhat earlier than we planned, which considering how close the yacht was to sinking, it was probably for the best.”
+For what it’s worth, that was mighty impressive action back there.”

 Rob looked over at the couple, exhaustion and concern plastered across his face.
 “How are they doing?”

 “Hard to say.
-He’s clearly in a coma.
-He suffered a heavy and nasty blow to the head.
+He’s in a coma after a heavy and nasty blow to the head.
 Whether there’s any internal bleeding is unknown.
-The woman should be okay, but may take a while to fully recover.”
+The woman should be okay.”

 Rob looked about him.
-The man and woman were lying on mattresses that had been brought up from downstairs and placed on the floor of the spacious reception room, one on either side of the large table in the centre of the room.
-Sofas and chairs had been pushed to the sides to make space for the injured.
-A drape had been placed over and tucked beneath the table so the woman could not see her husband’s condition.
-The blinds had been lowered across the windows and the curtains drawn across the large sliding doors that led out on to the rear deck.
-It was getting dark.
+The man and woman were lying on mattresses that had been brought up from downstairs and placed on the floor, one on either side of the large table in the centre of the room.
+Sofas and chairs had been pushed to the sides to make space.

 “Rob, a great result.
 Let’s have a drink; you look like you need one.”
 Richard paused for dramatic effect.
 “Although I am of two minds whether you deserve one, but overall I suspect you do.”